 Online banking is often tied to your email, as are cellphones and any device where you get electronic statements.
 Make sure you have a strong password and consider setting up multi-factor authentication where possible so only you can gain access.

 Facebook, Twitter, Instagram, LinkedIn and most other social media services have articles on how to secure accounts so nobody but you can log into them.
 Consider setting up multi-factor authentication for these accounts too.

 HOW AMA CAN HELP

-Every AMA home insurance policy includes identity theft expense coverage.
+• Added protection with AMA Insurance: Every home insurance policy from AMA Insurance includes identity theft coverage.
 Best of all, the coverage requires no additional premium.

 Get identity theft coverage with home insurance from AMA Insurance.
 Get a quote.